hondajohn88/aosp_le_zl1_system_core/init/readme.txt

 For quicker turnaround when working on init itself, use:

-  mm -j &&
+  mm -j
-  m ramdisk-nodeps &&
+  m ramdisk-nodeps
-  m bootimage-nodeps &&
+  m bootimage-nodeps
-  adb reboot bootloader &&
+  adb reboot bootloader
   fastboot boot $ANDROID_PRODUCT_OUT/boot.img

 Alternatively, use the emulator:

   emulator -partition-size 1024 -verbose -show-kernel -no-window

+You might want to call klog_set_level(6) after the klog_init() call so you see the kernel logging in dmesg (or the emulator output).